SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

 ### Update the requirements file (i.e. export the modified environment)
-using the export command exported the requirements file
+using the export command exported the requirements file @requirements_softdevenv_updated file.

 ### Add, commit and push the new requirements file
 Used GITHUB online